 “There are so many nerves; you never know how the opponent plays.
 But by the second set, I just try to figure out where the opponent struggles.
 And I also really enjoyed going between sets to talk to the coaches and ask for improvement because they usually monitor your games,” said Lankalapalli.

 The team is composed of players from a diverse range of backgrounds and experiences.
 Lankalapalli honed her skills at the Harbor Point Badminton Club outside of school.
 According to Lankalapalli, badminton is something she deeply values.

 “Badminton is a huge part of who I am today because I’ve been playing it for a really long time.
 It’s something I incorporate into my daily routine a lot.
 As a whole, being an athlete is a really big part of my persona,” said Lankalapalli.

-Junior Grace Mills (she/her), on the other hand, has just started playing badminton this year.
+Sophomore Grace Mills (she/her), on the other hand, has just started playing badminton this year.
 She said she’s played a couple of times with her dad recreationally in the backyard.

 “My dad just started playing and then he brought me a couple times.
 Slowly, I got accustomed to playing it more and more.
 When I found out about the Inglemoor team, I was really excited,” said Mills.